caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 themselves.
 These are autonomous services that own a well-defined area of knowledge in our enterprise.
-They are connected by a universal backplane (described in System-level Architecture) and are aggregated and/or proxied by Application Gateways (View Model servers, Frontend Servers) as necessary.
+They are connected by a universal backplane (described in System-level Architecture) and are aggregated and/or proxied by Application Gateways (aka View Model servers, Frontend Servers) as necessary.

 To understand the Service-level architecture, we need to establish some terminology.